SRombauts/UEPlasticPlugin/README.md

  2. Either:
      1. Unzip the content of the ZIP directly at the root of your project folder.
         This creates a "Plugins\UEPlasticPlugin\" subdirectory into your project.
-        This is the way to go to use Plastic SCM on a specific project, and to share the plugin with other team members by adding it to source control.
+        This is the way to go to use Unity Version Control on a specific project, and to share the plugin with other team members by adding it to source control.
         Some users reported they also had to remove the integrated plugin from "Engine\Plugins\Developer\PlasticSourceControl" to avoid a collision.
         This is only needed for some specific use case I have not yet identified (eg. on CI/CD, or on Unix OSes).